Spectroscopy in Pharmaceutical Analysis

 - Study of drug-drug interactions

-Spectroscopy is a powerful analytical technique that can be used to provide valuable information about the structure, purity, and identity of drugs and other pharmaceutical products.
+Spectroscopy is a powerful tool providing valuable information about the structure, purity, and identity of drugs and pharmaceutical products.

 Conclusion

-Spectroscopy is a powerful analytical technique that is widely used in pharmaceutical analysis.
-Spectroscopy can be used to identify the structure, purity, and identity of drugs and other pharmaceutical products.
-Spectroscopy can also be used to study the interactions between drugs and biological systems.
+Spectroscopy is a powerful and widely used analytical technique in pharmaceutical analysis.
+It identifies the structure, purity, and identity of drugs and other pharmaceutical products and studies drug-biological system interactions.